Marianne Weems: Career

 Weems has been an adjunct, lecturer, and visiting artist at Princeton University’s Lewis Center for the Arts, Columbia University, New York University, UC Berkeley, Ohio State University in Columbus, the University of Illinois, Urbana-Champaign, and many other institutions.
 From 2008 to 2014 she was the head of graduate directing at Carnegie Mellon University’s School of Drama and is now professor in the Theater Arts program at UC Santa Cruz.
 She is the co-author of Art Matters: How The Culture Wars Changed America (NYU Press, 2001) and recently co-wrote a book with Professor Shannon Jackson The Builders Association: Performance and Media in Contemporary Theater,(MIT Press 2015.)

 Personal life

-She divides her time between Santa Cruz, CA and New York City with her daughter Sunita.
+She divides her time between San Francisco, CA and New York City with her daughter Sunita.